Please Tell Us What You Think

-NHS Complaints Independent Advocacy Services
+NHS Complaints Independent Advocacy Service

+Further support from the NHS Complaints Independent Advocacy Service can be sought to provide support for people making, or thinking of making, a complaint about their NHS care or treatment.
 Arrangements are different for each local authority area.
-If you would like the support of advocate, please contact your local authority for information about how this service is provided in your area or contact our Patient Relations Department on 0345 122 0535.
+If you would like the support of an advocate, please contact your local authority for information about how this service is provided in your area or contact our Patient Relations Team

 You may also approach any member of staff for advice.

 If, after our best efforts, you are still not completely satisfied with our response, you may contact the Parliamentary and Health Service Ombudsman to request a review of your case.
 The Parliamentary and Health Service Ombudsman is an independent body established to promote improvements in healthcare through the assessment of the performance of health service providers.

 Patient stories provide a unique opportunity to connect with patients, service users, relatives and carers.
 Yorkshire Ambulance Service actively listens to real experiences in order to learn from them.
 We use film, narrative or voice recording to record patient stories.
 Patient stories are shown at every Public Trust Board and are used regularly in training as a powerful learning tool.